Great Crested Newts Get Active

 This method is similar to that used in reptile surveys.
-Squares of roofing felt or corrugated tin are laid in suitable habitat around the pond, and checked in the morning or late evening to see if there is anything hiding underneath.
+Squares of roofing felt, or corrugated tin is laid in suitable habitat around the pond, and checked in the morning or late evening to see if there is anything hiding underneath.
 Once again, we personally tend not to use this method as much.

 Licence and Recording

 The methods detailed above must only be carried out by suitably qualified ecologists holding a great crested newt survey licence.
 However, if you would like to get involved in finding pond life in your garden, we would recommend the torching survey method.
 This is suitable for everyone.
 Remember to be careful not to interfere with the pond life unless you are experienced.
 If you do find any pond life such as great crested newts, you can record it on your local authority record centre websites such as SEWBREC, BIS, Bristol Regional Environmental Records Centre, Herefordshire Biological Records Centre, West Wales Biodiversity Information Centre.
 Details of local authority record centres can be found on the National Biodiversity Network website.